TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   President Trump Job ApprovalFOX News
     *   Approve45
     *   Disapprove51Disapprove +6
+*   President Trump Job ApprovalRasmussen Reports
+    *   Approve47
+    *   Disapprove51Disapprove +4
 *   2018 Generic Congressional VoteFOX News
     *   Democrats48
     *   Republicans39Democrats +9
-*   President Trump Job ApprovalNBC News/Wall St. Jrnl
-    *   Approve44
-    *   Disapprove53Disapprove +9
-*   President Trump Job ApprovalRasmussen Reports
+*   Georgia Governor - Republican Primary Run-OffRosetta Stone
-    *   Approve49
+    *   Cagle48
-    *   Disapprove49Tie
+    *   Kemp41Cagle +7

 More Latest Polls In The News

+*   Nancy Pelosi: "Hip Hip Hooray, Unemployment Is Down," But It Means Nothing Without Higher Wages
+*   Tucker Carlson: "Obedient Servants Of National Security State From Both Parties Participating In Cover-Up"
 *   Ryan: We Require And Expect The Justice Department To Provide All Documents Requested By Congress
 *   Full Replay: Secretary Of State Mike Pompeo Briefing Ahead Of G-7, Singapore Summits
-*   Sanders vs. Cuomo: Do Dems Hate Trump More Than They Love The Country?
+*   Sanders vs. Cuomo: Do Dems Hate Trump More Than They Love The Country?.
+They Have No Message
-*   Schumer: Democratic Candidates Won't Invite Obama, Clinton "If They Don't Think It Will Help Them"
-*   Lt.
-Col. Ralph Peters to CNN: "I Am Convinced That Vladimir Putin Has A Grip On President Trump"

 *   Politics
 *   Policy